 Larger vehicles like cars and trucks typically have many ECUs.

-The ECM that controls the transmission is called a Transmission Control Module (TCM), and so on.
+The ECM that controls the transmission is called a Transmission Control Module (TCM), and the list continues.
 A modern automobile can have as many as 150 ECUs, each with its unique purpose.

 In ATVs, however, most systems are controlled by one combined unit, often called the vehicle’s computer, brain, or nerve center.